Wine-qualitity/wine-qualitiy-model/readme.md

 # Steps to Reproduce

 You will need to create an account for data.world in order to acquire the dataset.
-Once the data has been acquired, you will need to have all .py files contained in the same local directory that has the final_report.ipynb file.
+Once the data has been acquired, you will need to have the wrangle.py, explore.py and modeling.py files contained in the same local directory that has the final_report.ipynb file.
 Run the final_report file.

 # Data Citation